Safety certificates and safety authorisations

 For mainline railways, the safety certificate is issued according to a European harmonised format and comprises of two parts:

-- Part A – a 'European portable' certificate demonstrating safety authority (the Office of Rail and Road in Great Britain) acceptance of generic SMS components.
+- Part A – a 'European portable' certificate demonstrating that the National Safety Authority (the Office of Rail and Road in Great Britain) has accepted the generic SMS components.
 This sets out the organisation's general safety management arrangements.

-- Part B – a certificate demonstrating safety authority acceptance of the national provisions adopted by a railway operator.
+- Part B – a certificate demonstrating that the National Safety Authority has accepted the national provisions adopted by a railway operator.

 For non-mainline operators, there is only one certificate.